jrmykolyn/humber/courses/tools-and-workflow-for-the-web/fall-2021/classes/class-3-2021-09-22/README.md

 # Questions

 ## Introduction
-Use this document as a starting point for the Class 4 exercise.
+Use this document as a starting point for the Introduction to Version Control exercise.

 ## Questions
 1. True or false: Version control is only useful for programming-related projects.